grafana/k6-docs/docs/sources/v0.52.x/javascript-api/k6-experimental/redis/client/client-lrem.md

 ---
 title: 'Client.lrem(key, count, value)'
-descriptiontion: 'Removes the first count occurrences of elements equal to value from the list stored at `key`.'
+description: 'Removes the first count occurrences of elements equal to value from the list stored at `key`.'
 ---

 # Client.lrem(key, count, value)